Swollen arms and hands (oedema)

 • your chest feels tight, heavy or painful

-You could have a blood clot in your lungs, which needs immediate treatment in hospital.
+You could have a blood clot in your lungs, or another serious problem that needs immediate treatment.

 Treatment for swelling